 Through the Council on International Education Exchange (CIEE) students can study in Shanghai, China.
 The China in a Global Context program is designed to help students gain a deeper understanding of China as it emerges to take a more influential role in world affairs.
 Students on this program study Mandarin Chinese at their level and take other English taught courses in a variety of subjects.

 The CIEE: Seoul Arts and Science program provides students an environment in which to study at a top-ranked Korean university and experience life in Seoul.
 While participants enroll in Yonsei University courses, CIEE organizes co-curricular programs designed to provide a deeper understanding of Korea.
 Program participants take courses in English and Korean through the Underwood International College (UIC), a division of Yonsei University.

 Qualified Whitman students interested in a professional development experience in the historic city of Philadelphia may elect to participate in THe Philadelphia Center program.
 Participants on this program will intern on a field of their choice for 32 hours a week.
 The Philadelphia Center offers more than 800 internship options to choose from with organizations such as the Environmental Protection Association, Philadelphia Zoo, arden Theater Company, and the District Attorney's office.
 In addition to the internship, students will enroll in a weekly City Seminar and one elective course.

 Here are some possible post-graduate degrees pursued by people in banking, finance, and investment.
-Contact Gayle Townsend at email@example.com for additional information.
+Contact the SEC for additional information.